Applications are now closed

 Am I eligible?

-For the British Council China internships, we are looking for globally curious individuals with an interest in the work we do, and excellent analytical and interpersonal skills.
+We are looking for a globally curious individual with an interest in the work we do, and excellent analytical and interpersonal skills.
+To apply, you must:

-- You must currently be a student at least in your penultimate or final year in any degree discipline.
-Alternatively, you may be a recent graduate (from 2017 onwards).
+- be a student in at least your second year in any degree discipline, or a recent graduate (from 2017 onwards).
 This includes master’s degrees.

 When and where are the internships?

-The Education Mobility Officer internship and the Education Marketing Officer and Research Assistant internship are offered for six months and are based in Beijing.
+The Education Services Officer (Publications Productions) internship is offered for six months and is based in Beijing.

 What will I gain?

-British Council China is committed to giving undergraduates and graduates the skills to stand out in a competitive job market.
+The British Council in China is committed to giving undergraduates and graduates the skills to stand out in a competitive job market.

 As one of our interns, you will learn new skills while exercising your initiative and creativity.
 You will be completing meaningful projects that add value to our organisation.
 We can offer you a unique opportunity to gain insight into a global organisation.
 We have a range of projects that we need your input for and should help you see where your current talents lie, providing perspective for your future career decisions.